home-assistant/home-assistant.io/source/_integrations/kostal_plenticore.markdown

 ha_domain: kostal_plenticore
 ---

-The `kostal_plenticore` integration allows you to get data from [Kostal Plenticore](https://www.kostal-solar-electric.com/) solar inverters and integrate them into your Home Assistant installation.
+The Kostal Plenticore integration allows you to get data from [Kostal Plenticore](https://www.kostal-solar-electric.com/) solar inverters and integrate them into your Home Assistant installation.
 It allows you also to change some of settings values of the inverter.

 The integration uses the REST-API interface which is also used by the integrated Web-UI and therefore uses the same password.

-## Configuration

-The `kostal_plenticore` integration is configured via the Home Assistant user interface.

-1. Go to the *Integration* page
-2. Click add and search for *Kostal Plenticore*
-3. Enter the Hostname or IP of the inverter and the local Web-UI password
-4. You can also change the default name *Plenticore* to whatever you like.
-It is used to prefix all entities.
+{% include integrations/config_flow.md %}

 ## Sensors